Lower bounds on the Deterministic and Quantum Communication Complexity of Hamming Distance: Definitions, Notations, and Useful Lemmas

-\begin{proof} View the double summation $F(a,n,m)$ as a polynomial in $m$.
+We now show that $F(a,n;m)$ has degree $a$ and hence has at most $a$ roots.
 The $j$th summand has degree $k+(j-k)=j$.
 Since $j\le a$ the entire sum can be written as a polynomial in $m$ of degree $a$.
 This has at most $a$ roots. \end{proof}